mliew21396/remote-work/week-1/3-cli-exploration/README.md

 Why don't you try `find . -name message.txt`?

 Cool!
 Here are all the files that match this pattern.
-You can use wildcards too
+You can use wildcards (*) too.

 Why don't you try `find . -name m*.txt`?